protocolwhisper/eth-watch/README.md

 ## Introduction :book:

-eth-watch is a robust tool built with Rust :crab: that provides the ability to listen and index Ethereum :ethereum: smart contract events.
+eth-watch is a robust tool built with Rust :crab: that provides the ability to listen and index Ethereum smart contract events.
 It leverages the potent decoding capabilities of the eth-rs library, offering a seamless way to query smart contract events.

 ## Key Features :key: